 Twelfth Night | MUSC

 The isolation, lies and mind games of the original combine with an effective cut to bring the concept to life, with much of the dialogue taking on terrifying new meanings.
-But the moments without dialogue are equally strong, with the characters’ terror and malice seeming so real that minutes of action and passion can pass without an awareness that no one has spoken.
-As it twists and turns the audience quickly realises that while familiar on the surface, no one is safe and nothing can be certain.
+But the moments without dialogue are equally strong, with the characters’ terror and malice seeming so real that minutes of action and passion can pass without the awareness that no one has spoken.
+As it twists and turns, the audience quickly realises that while familiar on the surface, no one is safe and nothing can be certain.

 The familiar safety and comfort of being separate from the play is all but non-existent, leaving the audience to question whether they are compliant observers or the next victims

-Alice Wheaton’s Viola is a survivor to the core, and in a play of deception hers is a rarity in centering not on malice but in the safety of both herself and those she loves.
+Alice Wheaton’s Viola is a survivor to the core, and in a play of deception, hers is a rarity in centering not on malice but in the safety of both herself and those she loves.
 Clever, quick-witted and brave, she acts as the audience’s eyes into the thrilling horror of the cult.
 Her relationship with Adelaide Greig’s Olivia is a moment of happiness and safety for them both that allows them thrive in the mayhem.
 Greig’s confident and calm portrayal masks her sheer terror to living at the whims of both the cult and those she trusts, yet she is able to build the mask into herself with a passionate bravery to defy even those in power.

 Declan Mulcahy’s Orsino is deceptively mild mannered and cheerful in his role as cult-leader, yet maintains an aura of threat that hints at his controlling and violent nature.
-Lewis McLeod’s Malvolio is likewise restrained and seemingly level-headed, but it makes the realisation of his entitlement dangerously real.
+Lewis McLeod’s Malvolio is likewise restrained and seemingly level-headed, but it makes the realisation of his toxic entitlement dangerously real.
 In contrast, Anthony Kuiper’s Feste is a living nightmare, with an alien, almost puppet-like physicality that can make him appear possessed.
 His moments of darkness in the original script are heightened into a genuinely terrifying figure who feeds on the fear he spreads as he swoops through the scene like a demonic bird of prey.

 Twelfth Night is contorted into a thrilling, nightmarish journey as disturbing as any tragedy